-Cross-KIC Human Capital – joining forces to accelerate learning!
+Cross-KIC Human Capital: Joining forces to accelerate learning

-In 2021, the project activities are mainly related to the Digital Education Action Plan, European Skills Agenda and The Green Deal.
+In 2021, project activities are mainly related to the Digital Education Action Plan, European Skills Agenda and The Green Deal.

 - Ensure that the EIT brand remains at the forefront of educational excellence.

 - Develop activities with a commercial offering for all KICs.

 - Organise a number of community activities and events to provide a platform for dialogue and co-creation around the topics of skills development and digital education.

 In 2021, EIT Manufacturing is participating in the following concrete Human Capital related activities and events:

 – Organisation of the DigiEduHack 2021 as part of the cooperation with EIT Climate and DG EAC.

 – Keynote and master class for the Cross-KIC Educators Conference led by EIT Food in 2021.